Acupuncture, Chinese herbal medicine, moxibustion, cupping, guasha and lifestyle advice.

 Cupping

-Cupping can leave markings on the skin for up to a week or two.
-Usually the darker the markings the more stagnation there needs to be resolved.
+Cupping can leave markings on the skin usually clearing within a week.
 Please let us know if these marks are unacceptable before treatment.

 -